blockchain-certificates/minimal-mistakes/_includes/index.md

 ## Blockchain Certificates Project

-[MIT’s Media Lab Learning Initiative](http://learn.media.mit.edu/) and [Learning Machine](http://www.learningmachine.com/) are building an open-source ecosystem for creating, sharing, and verifying [blockchain-based educational certificates](https://medium.com/mit-media-lab/certificates-reputation-and-the-blockchain-aee03622426f).
+Blockcerts is an open-source ecosystem for creating, sharing, and verifying [blockchain-based educational certificates](https://medium.com/mit-media-lab/certificates-reputation-and-the-blockchain-aee03622426f).
 These digital certificates are registered on the Bitcoin blockchain, cryptographically signed, tamper proof, and shareable.
 Our goal is to enable a wave of innovation that results in learners having the capacity to possess and share official records of achievement.
 We invite feedback, contributions, and general discussion.

+The initial design and development is lead by [MIT’s Media Lab Learning Initiative](http://learn.media.mit.edu/) and [Learning Machine](http://www.learningmachine.com/), but we are actively encouraging other collaborators to get involved.

 <a href="images/abc.png"><img src="images/abc.png" width="600" align="middle"></a>